nhoffmann/nhoffmann.github.com/blog/_posts/2012-03-13-debugging-flash-player.markdown

 layout: post
 title: Debugging Flashplayer
 date: 2012-03-13 21:43:19.000000000 +01:00
+description: Crucial information on debugging ActionScript.
+tags:
+  - AS3
 ---
 Folks who do Actionscript 3 development on a daily basis probably know this.
 Probably everybody knows this except me.
 There is a debug version of the Adobe Flash Player: